asish012/aws-solution-architect-associate/class-notes-cloudguru/m3-01-identity-access-management.md

 - You can also add permissions to a particular user directly instead of via assigning him in a group and giving permission to the group.
 - You can specifically Activate/Deactivate users programmatic access rights (Access key ID & Secret access key).
 - You can also make change of your IAM password policy (e.g. password strength, expiration etc)

+* IAM roles: IAM roles are a secure way to grant permissions to entities that you trust.

+    Examples of entities:
+    - IAM user in another account.
+    - Application code running on an EC2 instance that needs to perform actions on AWS resources.
+    - An AWS service that needs to act on resources in your account to provide its features.
+    - Users from a corporate directory who use identity federation with SAML.

+    We are planning to create an EC2 instance which will store data directly to S3 buckets.
+    1. Create a role which will have full access to write to S3 bucket.
+While creating a Role we need to tell:
+        - Whom is it for?
+(EC2),
+        - What is it for?
+(Allows EC2 instances to call AWS services on your behalf),
+        - and What AWS service will it access?
+(S3 full access)
+    2. Create an EC2 instance and assign him the role we just created.